Scalable multiphoton generation from cavity-synchronized single-photon sources: Introduction and main results

 To show the favorable scaling of \tomas{the} scheme in a realistic setup, we study a circuit-QED implementation with flux-tunable transmon emitters and microwave transmission lines\ \cite{dicarlo_demonstration_2009,barends_coherent_2013,pechal_microwave-controlled_2014}, \jj{considering} dephasing noise, internal loss, and disorder.
-As shown in Fig.~\ref{fig:setup}(b), this implementation is fully integrated on-chip, which allows the output antennas to have collection and transmission efficiencies above $99\%$ \cite{zhou_tunable_2020}.
-For a strongly driven cavity, we show it is feasible to build microwave SPSs with single-photon purity and indistinguishability above $99\%$, as measured via standard Hanbury Brown and Twiss (HBT), and Hong-Ou-Mandel (HOM) experiments.
-Most importantly, we predict an overall single-photon efficiency or brightness of ${\cal P}_1\gtrsim 0.99$, a synchronized $30$-photon generation efficiency of $P_{30}\sim ({\cal P}_1)^{30}\sim 0.72$, and even $P_{100}\sim 0.33$ for $N=100$ SPSs.
-This means that for pulsed microwave SPSs with a repetition rate of $R\sim 0.4$ MHz, we can achieve $30$-photon generation rates of $C_{30}\sim 300$ kHz, and $100$-photon rates of $C_{100}\sim 100$ kHz.
-Remarkably, this is more than seven orders of magnitude more efficient than state-of-the-art boson sampling experiments with up to $N=14$ photons\ \cite{wang_boson_2019}.
+As shown in Fig.~\ref{fig:setup}(b), this implementation is fully integrated on-chip, which allows the output antennas to have collection and transmission efficiencies above $99\%$ \cite{zhou_tunable_2020}. \changeByMing{Moreover, the use of the cavity as a common synchronizer has a low overhead compared to having and calibrating a large number of $N$ independent control lines and driving sources, which may lead to serious limitations in the wiring and the scalability of the superconducting chip \cite{tamate_toward_2022}.
+Using state-of-the-art parameters,} we show it is feasible to build microwave SPSs with single-photon purity and indistinguishability \changeByMing{of} $99\%$, as measured via standard Hanbury Brown and Twiss (HBT), and Hong-Ou-Mandel (HOM) experiments.
+Most importantly, we predict an overall single-photon probability or brightness of ${\cal P}_1\gtrsim 0.99$ \changeByMing{and the possibility to efficiently synchronize up to $N=100$ SPSs} with large multi-photon probabilities such as \changeByMing{$P_{10}\sim 0.90$}, $P_{30}\sim 0.72$, and $P_{100}\sim \changeByMing{0.16}$, \changeByMing{for $N=10$, $30$, and $100$ SPSs, respectively}.
+This means that for pulsed microwave SPSs with a repetition rate of $R\sim 0.4$ MHz, we can achieve $30$-photon generation rates of $C_{30}\sim \changeByMing{700}$ kHz, and $100$-photon rates of $C_{100}\sim \changeByMing{200}$ kHz.
+Remarkably, this is more than seven orders of magnitude more efficient than state-of-the-art boson sampling experiments with up to $N=14$ \tomram{single} photons\ \cite{wang_boson_2019}.
 The performance of our \jj{synchronized multiphoton generation} scheme benefits from the high efficiency of the superconducting circuit implementation, as well as from the absence of switches and other optical elements.
-We also show that our predictions are robust to small inhomogeneities and disorder in the SPS parameters.
+We show that our predictions are robust to small inhomogeneities in the SPS parameters, \changeByMing{and to the multi-mode structure of the synchronizing cavity.
+Finally, we also consider the parameter conditions to synchronize up to $N=1000$ SPSs, which may be possible in more advanced circuit QED setups with weak and \tomram{highly} symmetric cavity-emitter couplings \tomram{\cite{huang_superconducting_2021, hazra_ring-resonator-based_2021}}.}